Women volunteers become successful entrepreneurs

 After finishing the educational modules, 144 women were financed by the project, which encouraged them to realize their ideas and opportunities.
 Among those who won the grant was 26-year-old Rita Daloglaniani from Vachiani, another village in Akhalkalaki Municipality.

 Rita works as a childcarer in a kindergarten.
 She has two young children of her own and supports her seven-member family with a small farm.
 She has been growing potatoes, beets, barley and cabbage.
 Like Nana, Rita too first attended trainings, and then she purchased a tractor with the grant she received.

 “I learned a lot from the trainers and participants,” Rita says.
 “Now, with my knowledge, I can help other women too.
 Such initiatives enable us to start our own businesses and become independent.
 I am already planning to grow cauliflower, plant new varieties of potato and further develop my business.”
 Nana too says she is not going to stop there, as the trainings made it clear to her how important it is to expand one’s business.
 Now she intends to expand her enterprise by opening a new branch in Akhaltsikhe and employing three more women.
 After that, she is going to start producing another type of bread without yeast.

-UN Women is implementing the project “Women’s Economic Empowerment in the South Caucasus” in Georgia, Armenia and Azerbaijan with the financial support of the Swiss Agency for Development and Cooperation and the Austrian Development Agency.
+UN Women is implementing the project “Women’s Economic Empowerment in the South Caucasus” in Georgia, Armenia and Azerbaijan with the financial support of the Governments of Switzerland, Austria and Slovakia.
 In Georgia, UN Women is partnering with the Kakheti Regional Development Foundation, Taso Foundation and with CARE International.